scharris/ts-react-express-skeleton/README.md

 When the build is complete, the combined client/server package will be contained in the `dist` directory.

-### Run the app
+## Run the app (production style)
 ```
+# ( in server/ )
 npm run start
 ```

-This runs an app that has been built with the
-`npm run build` already.
+This runs an app that has been built with the `npm run build` already.
 Open your browser to `localhost:3001/` to try the app.
 Use the links in the top bar to navigate between pages of the app.
 The main functionality is a filtered list of "foo" items.

-### Build and run the app
+## Build and run the app via one command (production style)
 We can build and run with one command via:
 ```
 npm run build-start
 ```
 This simply runs the `build` and `start` npm scripts described above in sequence.
 When it's finished and ready for requests it will print `Listening on port 3001`.
 The build is necessary whenever source code changes are made because of the required TypeScript compilation step.

-### Running in development mode
+## Running in development mode
+The above build and run steps perform a complete build of the application, which can be a slow process when making frequent changes in development environment.
+This is similar to how the app would be run in production but is not well suited for development.
+For development purposes, especially when working on the client side of the application, it can helpful to run two node instances.
+One node instance runs the server side/api as usual, with another node instance to serve the changing client resources to the browser with "live reloading" for these changed resources.

-To run the app with live-reloading enabled for changes to the client source code, first run the server as usual:
+To run the app this way for development, first run the server as usual:

 ```
 # terminal 1, in `server/`